Nuclear Powers New Paradigm Includes Microreactors

 - Adequate cooling of the nuclear fuel during shutdown.

 - No uncontrolled release of materials into the biosphere.

-These three features are expected to significantly reduce the possibility of accidents experienced at Three Mile Island, Chernobyl, and Fukushima.
+These three features are expected to significantly reduce the possibility of accidents like those experienced at Three Mile Island, Chernobyl, and Fukushima.

 Physical security for microreactors would come from a combination of design features like a strong fuel and containment shell and remote monitoring.
 With cybersecurity as a growing concern, vulnerability could be reduced as the design and build would be such that even a knowledgeable operator would be unable to damage the nuclear fuel or cause a radioactive release.
 Further, most NB designs under consideration make it physically impossible to cause a runaway reaction.

 There are half a dozen companies developing their own Microreactor designs.
 These include NucNet, GE Hitachi, Radiant, and BMX Technologies.
 Westinghouse is working on a design that uses heat pipe technology for cooling.
 The company plans to run a pilot plant as a demonstration unit at one of the national laboratories in three years.
 Idaho National Laboratory has a number of facilities that are being modified to accommodate small reactors so they can perform testing on them.